mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 ---
-title: "Feature Flags"
+title: "Feature flags"
-heading: "Feature Flags and Mattermost Cloud"
+heading: "Feature flags and Mattermost Cloud"
 description: "Feature flags allow us to be more confident in shipping features continuously to Mattermost Cloud.
 Find out why."
 date: 2020-10-15T16:00:00-0700
 weight: 3
 ---
 Feature flags allow us to be more confident in shipping features continuously to Mattermost Cloud.
 Feature flags also allow us to control which features are enabled on a cluster level.

 # How to use

-## Adding the feature flag in code
+## Add the feature flag in code

 1. Add the new flag to the feature flag struct located in `model/feature_flags.go`.
 2. Set a default value in the `SetDefaults` function in the same file.